ibrokemypie/kwatch/readme.md

 * -a: server address
 * -u: server http username
 * -p: server http password
+* -o: program to open files with (defaults to mpv)

 ### usage:

 use standard input to interact with the program. enter q to quit, p to reprint current folder listing or numbers to pick a selection from the listing.

-files will be opened with mpv over http(s), folders will be entered and their contents listed for selection.
+files will be opened with the chosen application over http(s), folders will be entered and their contents listed for selection.